-Many contact center agents and front-line employees have learned English as a second language (ESL).
+Many customer service contact center agents and front-line employees have learned English as a second language (ESL).
 For the most part, minor slips in language won’t affect the overall customer experience.
-However, when a customer is frustrated, confused or angry, the proper use of English can make a difference.
+However, proper English can make a difference when a customer is frustrated, confused, or angry.

 This job aid has been compiled from years of Contact Center QA experience with ESL agents.
-It identifies some regularly heard challenges with pronunciation, grammar, and phrasing to help practice and improve clarity in speaking with callers.
+It identifies some regularly heard pronunciation, grammar, and phrasing challenges to help practice and improve clarity in speaking with callers.

 The word in question is on the left.
 The middle shows a phonetic spelling (how it sounds) when pronounced incorrectly.
 The right side shows how the word is correctly pronounced.

 International Radio Code is great for confirming things like spelling names, email addresses, or street addresses.
 You can find a listing of these at: http://www.alphabravocharlie.info/alphabet.php

 Mastering the pronunciation of these words is key!
 Two often mispronounced are ‘L for LEE-mah (not LYE-mah) and ‘Q for Keh-BECK, not KWEE- beck.’
 Pay close attention to those two, especially if talking with a caller from Quebec!

 If you want to use a substitute word, ensure there is already a context in the conversation.
 For example, if you are talking with someone named Sarah, you could easily say ‘S as in Sarah’ and be understood.
 But if there is no context, the best practice is to use the International Radio code as it is widely used and more familiar to most North Americans.

 Like most languages, English has rules -- and exceptions to rules!
 Some words don’t follow the same pattern as others.
 For example: